tomy2105/KnowledgeNotes/cpp/cpp11.md

 e.g. `[](int x, int y) -> int { return x + y; }`

-_capture_ specifies which variables outside of the lambda can be used inside it's body and can be:
+_capture_ specifies which **variables** (class members cannot be captured explicitly by a capture, using them requires explicit or implicit capture of this) outside of the lambda can be used inside it's body and can be:

 - `[]` - no variables captured.
 - `[x, &y]` - x is captured by value, y is captured by reference